getgud-io/cpp-getgud-sdk/README.md

 ### Affect Action

+A Affect action should be sent whenever an in-match affect of any kind is applied to the player.
+Examples: crouch, prone, jump, fly, see through walls, extra speed/ammo/shield/health, etc.
 To create an Affect Action, use the `AffectActionData` Class.
-An Affect action is any attempt to create an affect based on the states, now or in the future, for example, taking an item, obtaining a buff or joining into an aura.

 ```cpp
 GetGudSdk::BaseActionData* action = new GetGudSdk::AffectActionData(